 DB: How would you describe your perfect day?

 SM: I think I would get up and eat a really big breakfast with eggs, bacon, potatoes at some restaurant and then I would go horseback riding out in the country on a hack.
 Then I would go to the spa, get a massage and hang out in the hot tub and then I would go to dinner (where I would probably have what I talked about before) and then go on an outdoorsy walk near water somewhere, a river or a lake or the ocean.
 Maybe I’d go to a theatre show as well.

-Find Sera-Lys @
+You can find Sera-Lys @